alexis-menendez/SkyWatch/README.md

 To set up and run this project on your local machine, follow these steps:

+1. **Dependencies**:
-1. Before installing, ensure you have the following installed on your system:
+	Before installing, ensure you have the following installed on your system:
 	* [Node.js](https://nodejs.org/) installed on your system
 	* npm (Comes bundled with Node.js)
 	* TypeScript (Installed as a dependency in this project)

+2.  **Clone the Repo**:
-2. Clone the [SkyWatch](https://github.com/alexis-menendez/SkyWatch) repository to your local machine:
+	Clone the [SkyWatch](https://github.com/alexis-menendez/SkyWatch) repository to your local machine:
 	* Open a terminal or command prompt and run:
 	```sh
 	git clone <(https://github.com/alexis-menendez/SkyWatch)>